voidez/gladsuori/README.md

 accounts and reviews requires ID incrementing.

-it can be done by requesting in MySQL
+it can be done by SQL queries

 ALTER TABLE accounts MODIFY id INT NOT NULL AUTO_INCREMENT;
 ALTER TABLE reviews MODIFY id INT NOT NULL AUTO_INCREMENT;